 028:39:57 Aldrin: Okay.
 Bruce, we're coming up on the water accumulator activity, and it's going on up to 0.85, ah, oh, about 0.95 and it reached a peak there and then gradually dropped back on down to 0.6 now, 0.4, and it looks like it's pretty well - pretty well leveling off back down to 0.35.
 Over.

-PAO: At 28 hours, 40 minutes; we're showing Apollo 11's distance as 114,922 nautical miles from Earth, velocity; 4,819 feet per second.
+At 28 hours, 40 minutes; we're showing Apollo 11's distance as 114,922 nautical miles [212,836 km] from Earth; velocity, 4,819 feet per second [1,469 m/s].
 The crew is eating lunch at the present time, and it sounds like there's some music in the background that they are enjoying during their lunch period.

 028:41:27 McCandless: 11, Houston.